 - In the Note.Provider.ID field, enter the ID of the provider responsible for the document.

-- Populate any of the other fields of the request with relevant data.
-Learn more about the available fields in the Notes data model.
+- Populate any of the other fields of the Notes request with relevant data.
+Refer to the Notes schema for all the available fields.Example: Embed a file in the Notes data modeljson

 - Encode the file as a base64 encoded string.